Tawe/personal-blog/content/technical-writings/The Context Window Illusion - Why Your 128K Tokens Aren't Working.md

 title: "Why Your AI Outputs Are Wrong - The Hidden Impact of Tokenization"
 subtitle: "You paid for 128,000 tokens of context.
 You’re using maybe 30,000 effectively."
 date: "2025-05-31"
 excerpt: "Most of your 128K context is being ignored.
-This guide breaks down why—and how to structure prompts for real token efficiency and ROI."
+This guide breaks down why - and how to structure prompts for real token efficiency and ROI."
 tags: ["Artificial Intelligence", "Machine Learning", "Programming", "Llm", "Software Engineering"]
-difficulty: "beginner"
-type: "analysis"
 reading_time: 6
 featured_image: /contextwindow.webp?height=400&width=800
 medium_link: https://medium.com/@johnmunn/the-context-window-illusion-why-your-128k-tokens-arent-working-d224d8219baewhy-your-ai-outputs-are-wrong-the-hidden-impact-of-tokenization-3gh3